Camera Operator Services

 Operators trained on Korea's working camera packages

-Here is how this works in practice.
-Camera ops working in South Korea pull from a tight pool of experts whose hands have actually flown the bodies your production will rent.
-The dominant packages on the ground are ARRI Alexa 35 and Mini LF kits through NAC Image Technology and KW Studio, RED V-Raptor and Komodo bodies through Hello Pictures Korea.
-Sony Venice 2 packages used heavily on Korean drama series and global commercials shot out of The DMC hub.
+Camera operators working in South Korea come from a tight pool of pros.
+Their hands have actually run the bodies your production will rent.
+The main packages on the ground are ARRI Alexa 35 and Mini LF kits through NAC Image Technology and KW Studio.
+RED V-Raptor and Komodo bodies come through Hello Pictures Korea.
+Sony Venice 2 packages get heavy use on Korean drama series and global commercials shot out of The DMC hub.

-Our network includes ops who have lived inside these rental ecosystems for years.
-They know which Alexa 35 bodies are paired with which Cooke S7/i or Zeiss Supreme Prime sets.
-This Steadicam Volt rigs are ready for handoff, and which Korean key grip teams build dollies, Russian arms.
-Remote heads compatible with the ops's preferred working style.
+Our network has operators who have lived inside these rental setups for years.
+They know which Alexa 35 bodies pair with which Cooke S7/i or Zeiss Supreme Prime sets.
+They know which Steadicam Volt rigs are ready for handoff.
+They also know which Korean key grip teams build dollies and Russian arms, and which remote heads suit each operator's working style.

-Here is the short of it.
-Selection on our side is driven by format and tempo.
-A scripted drama call sheet in Paju asks for a quiet ops who can hold a smooth handheld profile through six-page dialogue scenes and adjust on the fly when a director schooled in the Park Chan-wook or Bong Joon-ho custom redesigns blocking between takes.
-A commercial in Hongdae or Gangnam wants an ops who can run gimbal coverage on FX9 or Komodo at a brisk Korean agency pace and switch to a 30-foot techno crane without ceremony.
+Our choice of operator comes down to format and pace.
+A scripted drama call sheet in Paju asks for a quiet operator.
+They must hold a smooth handheld profile through six-page dialogue scenes.
+They must adjust on the fly when a director schooled in the Park Chan-wook or Bong Joon-ho style redesigns blocking between takes.
+A commercial in Hongdae or Gangnam wants an operator who can run gimbal coverage on FX9 or Komodo at a brisk Korean agency pace.
+The same operator then moves to a 30-foot techno crane without fuss.

-Here is the breakdown.
-A multi-camera variety stage at MBC, KBS, or JTBC needs ops trained on Korean broadcast workflow and the cue rhythm of a Korean floor manager.
-We confirm ops credits, rental-house relationships, English working level.
-KSCG or guild standing before adding anyone to a shortlist, so the ops you book belongs in the seat from day one of prep.
+A multi-camera variety stage at MBC, KBS, or JTBC needs operators trained on Korean broadcast workflow.
+They must also match the cue rhythm of a Korean floor manager.
+Before we add anyone to a shortlist, we confirm each operator's credits, rental-house ties, English working level, and KSCG or guild standing.
+That way the operator you book fits the seat from day one of prep.

 ACT 03